Creating Lasting Memories: Our Jubilee Celebration Cruise

 Last we met in Part 1, my girls and I were ready to board the Grand Princess Cruise Ship.
 Y’all know we wheelchaired from where we boarded all the way to our cabins, tipping all the way.
 (An aside: You gon’ do plenty of tipping, so bring fives and ones. )I tell you, wheeling is worth it.
 No stops at Customs, just traveling straight through.
 What?!

 The ship was neither the most contemporary nor the largest, but it was comfortable for this venture.
 My roommate, Indria, and I were pleased with our cabin.
 We were upgraded and had a nice balcony.
 We barely deposited our luggage before we hit the ship’s dining room.
 We were famished.
-In cruise style, the dining room buffet had anything your heart desired for traditional and vegetarian fare, but their vegan menu was limited, and Indria is vegan.
+In cruise style, the dining room buffet offered traditional and vegetarian fare, but their vegan menu was limited, and Indria is vegan.
 We greeted a few of our group, but we were so tired; we filled up and were ready to pass out, especially after our night in Puerto Rico.
 (Read Part 1).
 We knew we would see the group in its entirety at dinner.

 Dining, Dancing, and Declining